All The Ways To Drink Coffee In Italy

 Yesterday The Coffeeshop, Today The Bar

 Coffee culture is well-rooted all over Italy.
+If you’re thinking Starbucks, think again.
 From as far back as the 18th century — when coffee was imported from the Middle East to Europe by Arab merchants — writers and intellectuals used to meet around the tables of Italian cafés to read, discuss politics and reflect on society.

 The story goes that the first espresso was served in Turin in 1884.
 This was thanks to Angelo Moriondo, who we owe an eternal debt of gratitude to for the invention of a prototype coffee machine.
 “Moriondo’s patent” would then be perfected in Milan in the early 1900s.